 - DMH Stallard

-Phlorum provides the full range of ecological services to meet the needs of our diverse client base.
-This most usually is in the provision of impact assessments and mitigation for developments during their planning, construction and demolition stages – such as for the discharge of planning conditions or in the delivery of Section 106 agreements.
+This most usually is in the provision of environmental impact assessments and environmental management plans, and mitigation for developments during their planning, construction and demolition stages – such as for the discharge of planning conditions or in the delivery of Section 106 agreements.

 - Preliminary Ecological Appraisals (formerly known as Phase 1 Habitat Surveys);

 - Tree surveys in accordance with British Standards;

 - BREEAM and other types of assessments that score sustainability indices for different types of development; and

 - Critical Load assessments in relation to air pollutant deposition on sensitive habitats.